 Democratise the Claim

-Tokenised litigation funding. $CLSS trading on a DEX within hours.
+Tokenised litigation funding. $HCQTD trading on a DEX within hours.
 The harbour angle draws in people who've never touched a mining stock.
 A pseudonymous wallet called harbour_truther.eth keeps posting coordinates.

 07Darling Harbour